The Costly $280 Shift Trap Most Cupertino Buyers Miss

 Where innovation meets community

-Before anything else, it is worth asking yourself a simple question.
-Where are you actually standing today?
-Are you renting month to month?
-Watching your lease renewal come up with a number that is higher than last year?
-Or are you sitting on equity in a starter home and wondering whether a move-up makes sense at today’s prices?
+Are you renting month to month, watching your lease renewal come back higher than last year?
+Or are you sitting on equity in a starter home, wondering whether a move-up makes sense at today’s prices?
+Whatever your answer is, that is the right starting point.
+Not someone else’s situation.
+Yours.

 Now think about this.
 If your monthly payment on the same home dropped by roughly $280 compared to just a few months ago, would that change your answer?
 Would it shift the conversation from “not yet” to “let’s actually look at this”?